szczyglis-dev/py-gpt/README.md

 ## Memory (inline)

 The **Memory (inline)** plugin provides a compact long-term memory cache stored in the local database.
 It uses one global memory outside projects and a separate memory for each project; when a conversation belongs to a project, the project-specific memory is used instead of the global one.
+It also provides a separate raw key/value store in the `memory_keys` table with the same global/project isolation.
 Because it is an inline plugin, it does not require the `+ Tools` option to be enabled.

 After a completed conversation turn, Memory can update the active memory asynchronously using the configured model.
 The updater rewrites the memory as a compact canonical state: it keeps important durable information, merges related facts instead of accumulating duplicates, reconciles newer information with older entries, and drops routine or transient details.
 Global memory focuses on durable information about the user, while project memory keeps information relevant to that project.